Submit individual Gift Aid donations, aggregated donations and claims for sponsored events using Charities Online.

 - the total amount of all the Gift Aid donations raised by the participant

-If you’re claiming Gift Aid on donations from a sponsored event, you don’t need to include details of individual donors, unless an individual gives more than £500.
+If you’re claiming Gift Aid on donations from a sponsored event, you do not need to include details of individual donors, unless an individual gives more than £500.

 Show individual donations over £500 as a separate Gift Aid donation with the donor’s name and address.
-Don’t enter ‘yes’ in the sponsored event box against individual donations.
+Do not enter ‘yes’ in the sponsored event box against individual donations.

 If you’re adding together donations of less than £500 from sponsored events, enter the name, address and postcode of each participant in the event.